-Book the moving truck
+Book the Moving Truck

-If you're flying your pets, make sure you have the necessary documents and carrier.
-It's also a good time to plan your route, how you'll travel with the kids and what to take with you in the car.
-If you'd like to pack more stuff in the car, you may want to consider purchasing an overhead carrier.
-While they might seem expensive, the upfront cost can save you money over the long run.
+Make or confirm all of your travel plans, such as flights and hotels or calls to family members you might need to stay with at your destination or along the way.
+If you're flying with your pets, make sure you have the necessary documents and carrier(s).
+If you're driving to your destination, this is a good time to plan your route, how you'll travel with the kids and, what to take with you in the car.
+If you'd like to pack more stuff in the car, you may want to consider purchasing or renting an overhead carrier.
+While they might seem expensive, the upfront cost can save you money in the long run.